booktree/gitlabhq/CONTRIBUTING.md

 -   `question`: usage question for something that is already possible and so convenient it does not deserve a new feature.

+-   `gitlab` prefixed labels give status of the request on GitLab.

+    - `gitlab-timeout`: 2 weeks passed without a favorable reply from GitLab Team.
+    - `gitlab-wontfix`: GitLab declined the feature.
+It might still be acceptable in this project.

 If you don't have the permission to add a label to your issue, please add it to the title of the issue as:

     [WIP][hard2] Do something new.